NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 Now to download the source code.
 `icat`'s upstream repository is hosted on [GitHub](https://github.com/atextor/icat), so you should replace the previous [source fetcher](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers).
-This time you will use [`fetchFromGitHub`](https://nixos.org/manual/nixpkgs/stable/#fetchfromgithub) instead of `fetchzip`, by updating the argument attribute set to the function accordingly:
+This time, use [`fetchFromGitHub`](https://nixos.org/manual/nixpkgs/stable/#fetchfromgithub) instead of `fetchzip`, by updating the argument attribute set to the function accordingly:

 ```nix
 # icat.nix